 In most instances, public housing tenants have the right to a hearing before the housing commission can file an eviction complaint.
 You must request the hearing, usually within 10 days of the notice.
-For more information see the article Informal Hearings and Terminations of Subsidized Housing.
+For more information see the article Appealing Your Denied Application for a Housing Subsidy.

 You also can not be evicted unless your landlord goes to court to evict you.
 For information about eviction, start by reading the article Eviction: What is it and How Does it Start?

 If you get a voucher to help pay your rent, you could lose it if: